Excellence Through Education

-Welcome to the Professional Climbing Instructors Association!
-The PCIA is a non-profit organization focused on providing quality education and instruction for new and existing climbing instructors who teach basic skills and/or facilitate climbing experiences.
-The PCIA Accreditation Program helps assure land managers, insurance providers and the public that employees of PCIA accredited schools have been peer reviewed and demonstrate core competencies appropriate to the climbing venue.
+The PCIA is a non-profit organization focused on providing quality education for new and existing climbing instructors.
+The PCIA Accreditation Program helps assure land managers, insurance providers, and the public that employees of PCIA accredited schools have been peer reviewed and demonstrate core competencies essential to climbing and climbing instruction.

-The PCIA’s sequentially designed instructional programs recognize the important differences and similarities that exist between climbing instruction that occurs on artificial structures, base managed, top managed and single pitch climbing sites.
+The PCIA’s sequentially designed instructional programs recognize the important nuances between climbing instruction that occurs on artificial structures and outdoor climbing sites.
 By providing a more consistent, standardized approach to entry level climbing instruction, the PCIA hopes to improve the safety and enjoyment of climbing for all participants.

 The PCIA complements other related professions and is accessible to anyone interested in climbing instruction.
 Our continuing education requirements recognize the benefits of alternative technical training such as ropes courses, technical rescue, mountain guiding, canyoneering, and caving.
 We also recognize and value the importance of continually improving our educational and environmental knowledge.
 PCIA training and continuing education programs are available through many organizations and at a variety of national and regional professional conferences.